TrellixVulnTeam/swahilipython_SCMU/Doc/library/functools.rst

    with tools that accept key functions (such as :func:`sorted`, :func:`min`, :func:`max`, :func:`heapq.nlargest`, :func:`heapq.nsmallest`,
    :func:`itertools.groupby`).
-This function is primarily used as a transition tool for programs being converted from Python 2 which supported the use of comparison functions.
+This function is primarily used as a transition tool for programs being converted kutoka Python 2 which supported the use of comparison functions.

    A comparison function is any callable that accept two arguments, compares them,